 Hi.
-I’m Lim Lian Tze, currently a Ph.D.
-Candidate at the Faculty of Computing and Informatics, Multimedia University, Malaysia.
-I’m also a freelance LaTeX trainer and consultant.
+I’m Lim Lian Tze, I’m the Community TeXpert at Overleaf.
 This is my “hold-all” home page, serving as a starting point to my online personal stuff.

 Curriculum Vitae